ras-sh/remove-bg/README.md

 ## Tech Stack

 Built with [TanStack Start](https://tanstack.com/start) and powered by [IMG.LY's background removal library](https://github.com/imgly/background-removal).
-Uses ONNX Runtime and WebAssembly to run the ~40MB model directly in your browser.
+Uses ONNX Runtime and WebAssembly to run the full model directly in your browser.

 ## Development